asshishkova/workshop-1/README.md

 The fields are the following:
 - `Username` - free text field with minimum length of 6 characters, no spaces allowed
-- `Password` - input is hidden upon the typing. minimum length of 8 characters.
+- `Password` - input is hidden upon typing, minimum length of 8 characters.
 - `Full Name` - free text field
 - `Age` - valid number from 8 to 120
-- `Email` - only valid email is accepter
+- `Email` - only valid email is accepted
 - `Gender` - dropdown with single choice (refuse to state, male, female, other)

 Before submitting it is requred to accept the terms & conditions - checkbox.